-Insight Manager view Research IP opinion Who is Craig Stent is PM, with Oyvinn Rimer in charge of risk monitoring and assisting in the managing of the fund.
+Insight Manager view Research IP opinion Who is accountable for managing the fund?
+Is the investment teams work history relevant to the funds Craig Stent is PM, with Oyvinn Rimer in charge of risk monitoring and assisting in the managing of the fund.
 Craig is Head of Equities and portfolio manager for the Harbour Equity Income Fund and Harbour Long Short Fund.
 Furthermore, Craig provides equity research and ratings on the utility sector.
 Prior to joining Harbour Asset Management, Craig was employed by AllianceBernstein New Zealand for seven years.
+The Portfolio Manager Stent has 21 years of industry experience, although a shorter manager tenure at 12.5 years since the commencement of Harbour.
+Stent has held responsibility for the Fund since its inception.
+While Stent carries accountability for the Fund, the full equity investment team provides analyst support.
+Ultimately this Fund leverages the best ideas of all Harbour equity funds. they manage?
 Oyvinn is responsible for equity research and ratings on the agriculture, resources, food & beverages, retail, and oil & gas sectors.
 Oyvinn also provides macroeconomic input to the wider Harbour team on the Chinese economy, which he covers through regular research trips to China.
 He helps run the Harbour Long Short Fund.
 Prior to joining Harbour Asset Management, Oyvinn was employed by AllianceBernstein New Zealand.
-The Portfolio Manager Stent has 20 years of industry experience, although a shorter manager tenure at 11.5 years since the commencement of Harbour.
-Stent has held responsibility for the Fund since its inception.
-While Stent carries accountability for the Fund, the full equity investment team provides analyst support.
-Ultimately this Fund leverages the best ideas of all Harbour equity funds.
-Oyvinn Rimer, with 13 years' industry experience, including 11.5 years since the commencement of Harbour, facilitates a critical role of risk management.
+Oyvinn Rimer, with 14 years of industry experience, including 12.5 years since the commencement of Harbour, facilitates a critical role of risk management.
 With the ability to short, the risks in this Fund are compounded.
 Research IP believes the additional risk oversight and assistance to Stent is a positive aspect to management of oversight of the potential to compound losses.
 The tenure of the investment team is strong, with Andrew Bascand, Craig Stent, Oyvinn Rimer, and Kevin Bennett being at the Manager since commencement and Alliance Bernstein previous to this.
 Since commencing investment operations in 2010, the Manager has added resources, building out the team as required.
 The continual team development has seen new analyst additions on a consistent basis.
+We note one departure, being Simon Momich who departed after five years tenure.
 Research IP notes that the Manager has one of the larger equity investment teams, and pleasingly continues to invest in the investment teams, and importantly the business.
-Research Has the CIO/ The Portfolio Managore and several analysts in IP commends the Manager for looking beyond today, and investing for the future, including that of investors.
+This includes the 2022 appointment of Nicholas Simmons, having worked as a summer intern since 2020.
+Research IP commends the Manager for looking beyond today, and investing for the future, including that of investors.
 Has the CIO/ PM personally invested in the Fund?
-Are they paying the same fees as other investors?
-The Portfolio Managers and several analysts in the team have a meaningful portion of their personal assets invested alongside clients on a full fee-paying basis.
+Are they paying the same fees The Portfolio Managers and several analysts in the team have a meaningful portion of their personal assets invested alongside clients on a full fee-paying basis.
 Each year a portion of the investment staff's discretionary pay is invested into Harbour Funds with a three-year vesting period.
 Research IP believes that the interests of investment personnel are better aligned to those of the investors, when investment personnel are significantly invested, and at the same fees.
-Research IP believes the vesting of discretionary remuneration of Harbour staff is a strong enhancement to the alignment with investors.
-Naturally Harbour staff want to maximise their outcomes, without excessive risk.